Juliet-07/E-Cashier/README.md

 todo

-1. redirecting {initiator and authorizer} (done)
-2. render name of users in respective pages(done)
-3. build authorizer flow.
+1. build authorizer flow.
-4. save payment item detials to local storage and use accross pages(done).
-5. build select payment items dropdown as a component (done)
-6. render payment detials in the form (done)
-7. submit to database using shina's api
+2. add additional inputs accross payment option platforms and submit to database using shina's api (done)
-8. display error when reference number isn't validated
+3. display error when reference number isn't validated
+4. display success message when it goes through.
-9. multi select in dropdown
+5. multi select in dropdown
+6. add and render form for transaction reference (done)